ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ### Reference the Switch

-We want our light switch to function just like a real one: the switch will point up or down depending on whether the light is turned on or off.
+You want our light switch to function just like a real one: the switch will point up or down depending on whether the light is turned on or off.

 First you will need to tell the script which object in the scene is the switch, so that it knows what to rotate.
 You will create a variable that defines what the switch is.

-To move the switch, we need a way to talk about the specific object from the game space in code.
+To move the switch, you need a way to talk about the specific object from the game space in code.

 Type the following into Line 1 of `LightSwitchToggle`: